EVNetwork/NEctroverse/README.md

 NEctroverse can run in forked daemon mode, which does not require a shell.<br>
 This does not require any extra librarys, and will save logs via syslog feature.

-If port setting in config.ini is invalid or blanked out the server will default to port 9990.
+If port setting in evconfig.ini is invalid or blanked out the server will default to port 9990.

 KNOWN BUGS - Very annoying and need to go:
 * ... ?